 Before you do that though, make sure you’ve allowed the person time to actually fix the behavior.
 People might not change overnight, but if you can tell they’re trying and moving in the right direction, allow them some time.

-Conflict Resolution Takes Time & Practice But Can Be Done
+Conflict Resolution Skills Take Time & Practice

 Even with these tips, developing conflict resolution skills take time and courage.
 Yes, it will be tough.
 Sometimes it might even get uncomfortable.
 But, you can use these tips to help you get through it.